 This is usually an introductory session rather than a formal study time.
 Use an ice-breaker to get to know people.
 Ask participants about themselves.
 Register contact details.
 Introduce the study and explain how the system works.
 Give a background introductory talk about the subject being studied.

-If you are interested in starting a class, or would like further information about Community Bible Study please contact:
+If you are interested in starting a group, or would like further information about Community Bible Study please contact: